How do ACH payments and transactions work?

 How do ACH payments work?

-ACH payments work through ACH credits and ACH debits—also called push and pull payments.
-Push payments send money, and pull payments collect it.
-While most payment networks can only push or pull, ACH can do both as needed.
+ACH payments work through ACH credits and debits—also called push and pull payments.
+Push payments send money and pull payments collect it.
+While most payment networks can only push or pull, the ACH Network can do both as needed.

 Push payments are credit transactions where payers instruct their bank to send money from their account to another account.
 Pull transactions are debit transactions, and the recipient’s bank initiates the transfer and pulls money from the payer’s account.

-When you sign up for automatic payments, the ACH process begins.
-Each month, the insurance company’s bank, the ODFI, requests a payment from your bank, the RDFI.
-Assuming all requirements are met, including that you have sufficient funds in your account, the transaction is processed and delivered.
+Consider an automatic monthly car insurance payment, for example.
+When you sign up for autopay, the ACH process begins.
+Each month, the insurance company’s bank requests a payment from your bank.
+Assuming all requirements are met, which includes having sufficient funds in your account, the transaction is processed and completed.

 There are benefits and drawbacks to using ACH payments to get paid and pay bills.
 Here are some to consider:

-If you’ve set up automatic bill payments using ACH, it’s important to make sure you have enough money in your account.
-If you don’t, payments may not go through.
-And if payments don’t go through, you may miss your due date or overdraft your account.
+- Risk of overdrafts: If you’ve set up automatic bill payments using the ACH process, it’s important to make sure you have enough money in your account.
+If you don’t, payments may not go through and you may miss your due date or overdraft your account.
 This could also lead to fees or penalties, like late payment fees.

 ACH payments in a nutshell